MrZLeo/orca/README.md

 In order to set enviroment correctly, you should pay attention to your toolchains carefully.

 ### QEMU version
-We support the new version of qemu due to the rustsbi-qemu. **I do all test follow new version QEMU now(qemu now have full support for macOS aarch64)**.Because many package manager will introduce you new version of QEMU, I think you don't need to compile QEMU by yourself anymore(but if you want to try, it is nice and not quite difficult).
+We support the new version of qemu due to the rustsbi-qemu. **I do all test follow new version QEMU now(qemu now have full support for macOS aarch64)**.
+Because many package managers will introduce you new version of QEMU, I think you don't need to compile QEMU by yourself any more(but if you want to try, it is nice and not quite difficult).

 Use **Homebrew**, you can type command like: